mzajcev/dis25_nlp/README.md

 ### Additional Commands

-- **Ask for help** - If you need help, you can use keywords like "help", "assist", "aid" etc. The bot will provide a brief explanation about its functions.
+- **Ask for help** - If you need help, you can use the keyword "help".
+The bot will provide a brief explanation about its functions.

-- **Inquire about the author/developer** - If you want to know who created the bot, use keywords like "author", "creator", "developer" etc. The bot will provide the names of the developers.
+- **Inquire about the author/developer** - If you want to know who created the bot, use keywords like "author" or "developer".
+The bot will provide the names of the developers.

 - **Exit the program** - If you want to exit the program, you can use keywords like "exit", "quit", "stop", "end" etc. The bot will terminate the program.

 ### Important Notes

-- This chatbot uses logistic regression and naive bayes classifiers that are pre-trained on a specific dataset.
+- This chatbot uses logistic regression and naive bayes classifiers that are pre-trained on a specific dataset (IMDB).
 The categories into which the bot can classify sentences depend on the dataset it was trained on.
 - The chatbot's understanding of user intent is based on keyword matching, so please use appropriate keywords for your requests.

 ### Dependencies